pmelchior/scarlet/docs/install.rst

 For OS X Users
 --------------

-For some reason on OS X the system attempts to use the debprecated stdlc++ library instead of the newer libc++.
+For some reason the default XCode build system attempts to use the debprecated stdlc++ library instead of the newer libc++.
 So you may receive the error
 `clang: warning: libstdc++ is deprecated; move to libc++ with a minimum deployment target of OS X 10.9 [-Wdeprecated]
 ld: library not found for -lstdc++`.